-Problem: Remote computers do not appear in the list in SoftActivity Monitor or show up as offline (with red icons) or I can not connect to monitored computers
+Problem: Remote computers do not appear in the list in SoftActivity Monitor, show as offline (red icons), or you cannot connect to the monitored computers.

 You provide a PC workstation for your employee to do actual work.
 How are they actually spending their time?
 Perhaps not all that surprisingly, Salary magazine reports that 69 percent of polled employees said they waste at least some time at work on a daily basis (even if a good portion of the other 31 percent just told the pollster what they wanted to hear, that’s bad enough).
 It’s not getting better, either.
 The problem is up 20 percent from last year.